-Since 2003, Foreign Policy has been nominated for eight National Magazine Awards, winning six – three for its print publication, and three for its digital publication at ForeignPolicy.com.
-FP is the only independent magazine that has won consecutive digital national magazine awards every year from being established in 2009.
-The current editor is Jonathan Tepperman
+Since 2003, Foreign Policy has been nominated for eight National Magazine Awards, winning six – three for its print publication and three for its digital publication at ForeignPolicy.com.
+FP is the only independent magazine that has won consecutive digital national magazine awards every year since being established in 2009.
+The current editor is Jonathan Tepperman.

 Funded by / Ownership